python/typeshed/tests/README.md

 For each distribution, stubtest ignores definitions listed in a `@tests/stubtest_allowlist.txt` file, relative to the distribution.
 Additional packages that are needed to run stubtest for a distribution can be added to `@tests/requirements-stubtest.txt`.

+If running stubtest directly (via `python3 -m mypy.stubtest`), make sure to set the `MYPYPATH` environment variable to the location of the stub to test, otherwise stubs won't be found.

 ## typecheck\_typeshed.py